Announcements

 • Ethical and deontological implications of AI in the field of social media

-• AI and the transformation of business models within communication
+• AI and the transformation of business models in communication

-Koldobika Meso Ayerdi is Senior Lecturer and Director of the Department of Journalism at the University of the Basque Country (UPV/EHU).
-With a PhD in Journalism Doctor and an El Correo Masters Degree (multimedia journalism) from the UPV/EHU, he teaches on Degree and Postgrad courses.
+is a full professor and director of the Department of Journalism at the University of the Basque Country (UPV/EHU).
+He holds a PhD in Journalism and a Master’s Degree from UPV/EHU in collaboration with El Correo.
+As a professor, he teaches both undergraduate and postgraduate courses.

 He has published over a hundred works in the form of chapters, books and articles in quality academic journals.
-He has given over a hundred presentations and communications in both national and international congresses.
-His research work has been developed within the framework of his continued participation in more than ten research projects financed through competitive public tenders.
-He is currently Head Researcher on the project ‘News, networks and users in the hybrid news media systemʼ, together with Dr. Simón Peña Fernández.
-He has also directed Educational Innovation Projects and has participated in others as a researcher within the framework of activities of the Specialised Group in Educational Innovation KZBerri, which received a mention of teaching distinction IKD from the Educational Assessment Service of the UPV/EHU.
-He has four recognised six-year research periods.
+He has presented more than a hundred papers and communications at national and international conferences.
+His research has been carried out within the framework of his continuous participation in more than ten research projects funded in competitive public calls.
+He is currently the Principal Investigator of the project "News, networks and users in the hybrid media system," together with PhD.
+Simón Peña Fernández.
+He has also led Educational Innovation Projects and participated as a researcher in other initiatives within the activities of the Specialised Group in Educational Innovation KZBerri, which received an IKD teaching distinction from the Educational Advisory Service of UPV/EHU.
+He has four recognized research six-year periods.

-Simón Peña Fernández is Full Professor in the Department of Journalism of the University of the Basque Country (UPV/EHU).
-Since 2004 he has published 60 articles in academic journals and has given a hundred presentations and communications in both national and international congresses.
-All these publications have been associated with the continued participation in around thirty research projects financed through competitive public tenders, among them, eight European projects (Horizon 2020 and Erasmus+) and three projects from the National Plan.
-His main lines of investigation are online media, innovation and social media.
+Simón Peña Fernández is a full professor in the Department of Journalism at the University of the Basque Country (UPV/EHU).
+Since 2004, he has published 60 articles in academic journals and presented around a hundred papers and communications at national and international conferences.
+His extensive publication record is closely linked to his active participation in over thirty publicly funded competitive research projects, including eight European projects (Horizon 2020 and Erasmus+) and three National Plan projects.
+His main research areas focus on cybermedia, innovation and social media.

 Calendar

-Read more about MONOGRAPHIC: ALGORITHMS, ARTIFICIAL INTELLIGENCE AND AUTOMATISED JOURNALISM IN THE HYBRID SYSTEM OF NEWS MEDIA
+Read more about MONOGRAPHIC: ALGORITHMS, ARTIFICIAL INTELLIGENCE AND AUTOMATED JOURNALISM IN THE HYBRID MEDIA SYSTEM